Ready to Look Expensive?

 Farfetch* is one of the strongest competitors on the market, and it has been growing steadier than Revolve.

-All in all, it’s more focused on high-end fashion, and this reflects in its price ranges.
+Overall, it’s more focused on high-end fashion, which reflects in its price ranges.
 However, you can grab “pre-owned” items from Farfetch if you want some designer items but can’t afford to splurge right now.

-From an eBay account, Nasty Gal* grew to be one of the most common multi-brand fashion retailers.
+From an eBay account, Nasty Gal* became one of the most common multi-brand fashion retailers.

 Overall, Nasty Gal’s prices are lower than Revolve, but you can pick up a promo code along the way and get an even better deal.